lagom/lagom/docs/manual/scala/guide/cluster/MigratingToAkkaPersistenceTyped.md

 With the support for Akka Persistence Typed in Lagom it is possible to migrate existing code from Lagom Persistence (classic) to Akka Persistence Typed.
 There's a few steps to consider in order to be able to read an existing journal.

-> NOTE: the only limitation when migrating from from Lagom Persistence (classic) to Akka Persistence Typed is that a full cluster shutdown is required.
+> **Note**: the only limitation when migrating from from Lagom Persistence (classic) to Akka Persistence Typed is that a full cluster shutdown is required.
 Even though all durable data is compatible, Lagom Persistence (classic) and Akka Persistence Typed can't coexist.

+Before you start, make sure you have read the page [[Domain Modelling with Akka Persistence Typed|UsingAkkaPersistenceTyped]] and you understand how to model a domain using Akka Persistence Typed.

 ## Migrating the model